Disclaimer: Those you recognize belong to Tolkien. I do not own them. Those you do not recognize belong to me.

 The king chuckled quietly.
 "Then mayhap it is fortunate that he is not the one who discovered me," he said.

 Erestor sighed, uncrossing his arms as he approached the two fair-haired Elves.
 "You remind me of two certain difficult Elflings who often had a disregard for their father's orders," he grumbled, causing Thranduil to laugh once more.
-A hint of a smile appeared on his slightly paler face for a brief moment before his gaze hardened when they landed on Aeglironion.
+A hint of a smile appeared on his paler face for a brief moment before his gaze hardened when they landed on Aeglironion.
 "Your punishment will be decided on the morrow, as well as Amonost's."

 Aeglironion smirked, nodding his head once.
 "As my lord Elrond commands it."

-There was something about the traitorous Elf's tone and the look in his eye that did not settle with Erestor, though he kept his face impassive.
+There was something about the traitorous Elf's tone and the look in his eye that did not settle well with Erestor, though he kept his face impassive.
 The advisor then turned away, setting his hand on Thranduil's arm and steering him in the direction of the door.
 Aeglironion chuckled from behind them.

 "Remember my words, Thranduil."

 Elrohir rolled over on his bed one more time, sighing heavily with defeat as he buried his face in his pillow in attempt to block the sunlight sneaking into his room.
 Though he immediately knew it would do no good.
-His entire body was nearly pleading him to rest after the trials of the past night, but sleep had been evasive since he and Elladan had retired to their rooms once they knew Thranduil would make a full recovery.
+His entire body was nearly pleading with him to rest after the trials of the past night, but sleep had been evasive since he and Elladan had retired to their rooms once they knew Thranduil would make a full recovery.
 However, he was sure his twin was being rewarded with that rest since his mind was not nearly as burdened down as his own.

 Giving another resigned sigh, Elrohir slowly sat up and stretched, detangling his legs from the light sheets before rising to his feet.
 He quickly changed from his sleep shirt to a deep blue tunic, passing a weary hand over his face and through his dark, disheveled hair.
 Perhaps he would focus on his training with some of the soldiers that afternoon.
 That should provide him with the distraction he needed.